orkes-io/docs/docs/how-tos/continuous_integration.md

 ##  Access Control

 Our Conductor server is the [Orkes Playground](https://play.orkes.io) which has Access Control enabled (this is a feature of Orkes' Cloud, and not in the open source Conductor).
-If you are using the Open Source Conductor, you can skip this section.
+If using the Open Source Conductor, skip this section.

-In the PLayground, select ```Applications```, and add create a new application.
+In the Playground, select ```Applications```, and add create a new application.

 <p align="center"><img src="/content/img/application_view.png" alt="empty application view" width="800" style={{paddingBottom: 40, paddingTop: 40}} /></p>